#PaidInPublishing: Worthwhile* Paid and Unpaid Opportunities in Publishing

 Tessera Editorial has three BIPOC Editorial Mentorship Programs each year that last a little over three months.
 Straight from their website, “Webinars are held most Saturday mornings at 10am CST.
 Webinars consist of editorial training (developmental, copyediting, proofreading) as well as Q&A’s with industry professionals.
 There are editorial assignments given throughout the mentorship for which mentees will receive feedback,” and mentees are given the chance to join Tessera Editorial as freelance editors if they pass the final assignment.
 As of January 2024, I graduated from the program and serve as a freelance copyeditor and developmental editor for the all-BIPOC editorial agency.

 The Writers of the Future Online Workshop is a free, self-paced, intermediate level, online writing course for aspiring publishing professionals that are interested in writing speculative fiction.
 With a mix of essays, practical articles, and videos from esteemed authors such as David Farland, Tim Powers, and Orson Scott Card, editorial professionals who want to have a better understanding of the writing process as a craft would do well to consider such a course to expand their knowledge.
-Upon completion of the program, participants are awarded a certificate of completion.
+Upon completion of the program, participants are awarded a certificate of completion, and I have earned this certificate.

 Organizations